elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

  * Multi data center deployments are useful for
      - Disaster recovery
      - Isolating data according to local laws.E.g.
 European Union has stricter privacy rules.
 So data collected there has to be hosted in a data center in EU.
- * Kafka has a utility called ‘mirror maker’
+ * Kafka has a utility called 'mirror maker'
  * It acts as both consumer and producer
      - It consumes data from one cluster
-     - Turns around and ‘produces’ data into another cluster
+     - Turns around and 'produces' data into another cluster

 <img src="../../assets/images/kafka/Multi-Data-Center-Deployment-01.png" alt="Multi-Data-Center-Deployment-01.png" style="max-width:50%;"/>

 Notes: